rajmodi8905/Realtime-Adaptive-Database/README.md

 A self-adaptive database framework that autonomously ingests a live JSON data stream, infers field types, classifies every field into **MySQL** (structured) or **MongoDB** (semi-structured), and routes records to the appropriate backend — all without hardcoded schemas.

 ---

-## 📚 Project Overview
+## Overview

-The system consumes health-tracker JSON records from a FastAPI data stream, normalises naming conventions, observes field patterns through statistical analysis, and dynamically decides which database backend each field belongs to.
-Linking fields (`username`, `sys_ingested_at`) are stored in **both** backends to enable cross-database joins.
+This framework solves the problem of handling heterogeneous JSON data streams where schema is unknown or evolving.
+Instead of requiring predefined schemas, the system:

+1. **Observes** incoming data to learn field patterns (types, presence rates, nesting)
+2. **Classifies** each field as SQL-suitable or document-suitable using heuristics
+3. **Routes** records to MySQL and/or MongoDB based on classification
+4. **Adapts** to schema evolution with automatic type widening and migrations

 ### Key Capabilities